 • Long for more variety and options for making music in school, including the expansion to instruments and technology used in popular music.

-• Are committed to their instruments and their school ensembles because they love to be involved in these musical and social groups; 20% of the respondents specified instruments as part of their musical identities, whether or not they were engaged in school music education.• Believe that music is an integral part of American life, and that music reflects American culture and society; there were 333 mentions of the skills that music education can provide access to, including the historical and cultural significance of music in civilizations and societies.• Described their music teachers as encouraging, motivating and acting as both role models and friends that can be trusted for listening and giving advice.
+• Are committed to their instruments and their school ensembles because they love to be involved in these musical and social groups.• Believe that music is an integral part of American life, and that music reflects American culture and society; there were 333 mentions of the skills that music education can provide access to, including the historical and cultural significance of music in civilizations and societies.• Described their music teachers as encouraging, motivating and acting as both role models and friends that can be trusted for listening and giving advice.

 WWW.NAMMFOUNDATION.ORG/ “Best communities for music education, article: How Teens Benefit From Making Music".
 NAMM foundation corporation 2010.
 4/20/12 view.